basilesportif/gall-guide/guide-docs/chanel.md

-# Call from Outside: JSON, channel.js, and Static Files
+# Call from Outside: JSON & channel.js

 In this lesson, we're going to show how to call into your app from the outside world.
 We'll do it from a web browser, but this example would be easy to extend to other contexts.